 Wide Eyes, Open Ears

-We use all available data to make our campaigns smarter and to build better relationships with supporters, activists, and new audiences.
-We determine what data we’d need to make decisions, and if it’s not being captured yet, we figure out how to get it.
-We analyse data in order to understand the best points of entry and trends for an online/public dialogue, to engage with supporters based on their complete histories and influence, to test our hypotheses, and to evaluate our performance.
+We use all available data to make our campaigns smarter and to build better relationships with supporters, activists and new audiences.
+We determine what data we need to make decisions, and if it’s not being captured yet, we figure out how to get it.
+We analyse data in order to understand the best points of entry and trends for an online and/or public dialogue; to engage with supporters based on their complete histories and influence; to test our hypotheses; and to evaluate our performance.

-Successful people-powered campaigns emulating these four principles above are typically achieved through “integrated” mobilisation teams or efforts—individuals coming together from a cross-section of skills, expertise, or departments to plan and execute campaigns that put people at the center.
+Successful people-powered campaigns emulating these four principles above are typically achieved through “integrated” mobilisation teams or efforts—individuals coming together from a cross-section of skills, expertise or departments to plan and execute campaigns that put people at the centre.
 For more, see the Mobilisation Integration Toolkit.